 Chichen Itza is the most known and most visited Mayan ruins site in Yucatan Peninsula.
-A visit to one of the New Seven Wonders of the World should be on everyone’s list travelling to Yucatan.
-If you want to know more about exploring Chichen Itza on your own, read the entire article!
+A visit to one of the New Seven Wonders of the World should be on everyone’s list traveling to Yucatan.
+If you want to learn how to explore Chichen Itza on your own, read the entire article!

-Chichen Itza is a UNESCO World Heritage site and as mention before, one of the New Seven Wonders of the World.
-While Chichen Itza has the wow factor, it is a partly re-built pyramid, that’s why it looks so polish and perfect.
+Chichen Itza is a UNESCO World Heritage site and, as mention before, one of the New Seven Wonders of the World.
+While Chichen Itza has the wow factor, it is a partly re-built pyramid; that’s why it looks so polished and perfect.

-Many tourists visit Chichen Itza as a day trip arranged by the resorts along Riviera Maya, about a two-hour drive away.
+Many tourists visit Chichen Itza as a day trip arranged by Riviera Maya’s resorts, a two-hour drive away.
 And the prices are high!
 The site is much easier to access if you are staying in the cities of Merida or Valladolid.

 Opening Hours: 8 am – 5 pm

 Exploring Chichen Itza on your own?
 Is it possible?
 YES!
-Due to its convenient location, exploring Chichen Itza on your own makes a perfect day trip for every tourist.
-I recommend doing it independently instead of with a tour.
-Travel by car, bus or Colectivo.
-You’ll have the freedom to roam at your leisure, stop where and when you want.
-Take the tour with the local guide and then take your time and enjoy the archaeological site.
+Due to its convenient location, discovering Chichen Itza on your own makes a perfect day trip for every tourist.
+I recommend doing it independently instead of booking a tour.
+Travel by car, bus, or Colectivo, and you’ll have the freedom to roam at your leisure, stop where and when you want.

 You can visit Chichen Itza eighter from Riviera Maya, eighter from the capital of Yucatan, Merida, eighter from Valladolid.

-- You can get to Chichen Itza with a rented-car.
+You can get to Chichen Itza in a rented-car.
 It’s pretty common and safe to rent a car and discover the peninsula at your own pace.
 The rental prices are low compared to other places in the world, and the traffic is good.

-The vast archaeological site includes the famous El Castillo pyramid, different temples like temple of the Warriors, the Wall of Skulls or the Observatory, a ball game court and a small cenote.
+The vast archaeological site includes the famous El Castillo pyramid, different temples like the Warriors’ temple, the Wall of Skulls or the Observatory, a ball game court, and a small cenote.
 While El Castillo gets most of the attention, you might be surprised to find the site has much more to offer.

 There are three platforms in the Great Plaza, but this specifical one was used to display the heads of sacrificing victims.
 Hundreds of columns surround a massive temple structure engraved with reliefs.
 The skulls were the roots that would ensure the extended presence of human beings.

 The last stop is the Cenote Sagrado, used for human sacrifices during the Mayan times, and it is supposed that human remains are still on the bottom of the cenote.
 The cenote is a round hole of natural water, surrounded by high rocky walls.
-You’ll walk along a path, full with handicrafts and Mexican souvenirs.
+You’ll walk along a path full of handicrafts and Mexican souvenirs.
 Stop and appreciate the beautiful crafts, maybe buy some.
-Don’t get confused by the vendors because they can be quite aggressive and they will try to sell you everything.
+Don’t get confused by the vendors because they can be quite aggressive, and they will try to sell you everything.

-Now it’s time for a refreshing swim.
-Jump in a taxi nearby, pay no more than 80 pesos and head to the nearby town of Piste.
-The famous Ik’Kil is a perfectly round underground cenote, with long tree roots hanging around and blue colour water.
+After the visit under the burning sun, it’s time for a refreshing swim.
+Jump in a taxi nearby, pay no more than 80 pesos, and head to the nearby town of Piste.
+The famous Ik’Kil is a perfectly round underground cenote, with long tree roots hanging around and blue color water.
 If you’ve visited other cenotes before, you will notice that this one is not as natural and picturesque, rather commercial and artificial.
-Being so close to Chichen Itza, and also part of a day tour package, it’s going to be crowdy.
+Being so close to Chichen Itza and also part of a day tour package, it’s going to be crowded.
 So it is up to you if you skip this visit or not.

 Entry fee: 70 pesos